-Management and the Company's consolidated subsidiaries are responsible for establishing and maintaining adequate internal control over financial reporting.
-The Company's internal control over financial reporting is a process designed under the supervision of its principal executive and principal financial officer and effected by the Company's Board of Directors, management and other personnel, to provide reasonable assurance regarding the reliability of financial reporting and the preparation of its consolidated financial statements for external reporting purposes in accordance with GAAP.
+Management is responsible for establishing and maintaining adequate internal control over financial reporting.
+Our internal control over financial reporting is a process designed under the supervision of our principal executive and principal financial officer and effected by our Board of Directors, management and other personnel, to provide reasonable assurance regarding the reliability of financial reporting and the preparation of our consolidated financial statements for external reporting purposes in accordance with GAAP.